tidalcycles/tidalcycles.github.io/_functions/synth_parameters/legato.md

 category: synth_parameters
 ---

-Controls the length of the sound relative to its "space" in the pattern - the time from the beginning of one sound in the pattern to the beginning of the next - also known as the "inter-onset time"<sup>1</sup>.
+Controls the length of the sound (called `sustain`) relative to its "space" in the pattern - the time from the beginning of one sound in the pattern to the beginning of the next - also known as the "inter-onset time"<sup>1</sup>.

 `legato "1"` means the sound will play for the duration of its "space" and then stop playing.
 For example